TagViewer/tagviewer/README.md

 - I use two spaces to indent, and if you don't like that, I don't know what to tell you.

 Pull requests should only make the minimum change required to fix the issue they address (whether that is a bug, enhancement, or something else).

+## Credits
+We appreciate Google's Material Icons as they play a prominent role in the user interface.